pachyderm/pachyderm/doc/how-tos/export-data-out-pachyderm.md

 # Export Your Data From Pachyderm

-After you build a pipeline, you most probably want to see the results that the pipeline has produced.
+After you build a pipeline, you probably want to see the results that the pipeline has produced.
 Every commit into an input repository results in a corresponding commit into an output repository.